Dr Greti-Iulia Ivana

 - Lecturer in Digital Society (Sociology)

 Dr. Greti-Iulia Ivana is a lecturer within the Sociology Subject Area at the University of Glasgow.
-She is also currently the convenor of the Sociology and Research Methods MSc and Mres.
-Starting from 2021, she will convene the Digital Society MSc .
+She is the incoming PhD convenor for Sociology and she convenes the Digital Society MSc .

 A relational sociologist, Dr. Ivana is the author of the book Social Ties in Online Networking (Palgrave 2018), which looks at the links between non-copresence, online communication and bond formation/maintenance.